 Online Marketing, Social Media, High Tech and Start Ups have one thing in common: hard working smart people!
-Correct predictions of future trends, breakthroughs and whether a technology will succeed or fail are from immense economic importance and essential for the correct functioning of those industries.
-But nonetheless all that brain power many predictions from analysts and experts are far far away from what later become known as “the reality”!
+Correct predictions of future trends, breakthroughs and whether a technology will succeed or fail are of immense economic importance and essential for the correct functioning of those industries.
+But nonetheless, all that brain power many predictions from analysts and experts are far far away from what later become known as “the reality”!
 What might be the reasons for this phenomenon?

 Mistake 1: Predict Wishes not Trends

 The simplest but obvious mistake, when predicting the future, is to confuse your own wishes with a rational and profound analysis what the most probable future might be.